d4n3sh/thedaneshproject/content/posts/2012-02-01-how-to-install-androids-roboto-font-in-fedora-16.md

   - 890344543

 ---
 I love the new Android Roboto font family and it looks good on my Fedora 16 install.
-Here&#8217;s how you can get it into your Fedora 16.
+Here's how you can get it into your Fedora 16.

 1. Change to root user
 `# su -<br />